 Contrary to popular belief, CS is not really about programming, even though you do learn how to program.
 Programming languages are tools that computer scientists use or create in order to solve problems of interest to them.

-The resources section of this web page contains many useful sources of information.
-In particular, if you have any interest in CS, we recommend that you join the CS Undergraduate Piazza Forum is run by students for students, and is an excellent place to ask all sorts of questions about the concentration.
+The resources section of this web page contains many useful additional sources of information.
+In particular, if you have any interest in CS, we recommend that you join the CS Undergraduate Piazza Forum which is run by students for students, and is an excellent place to ask all sorts of questions about the concentration.

 No!
 Contrary to popular belief, not every Computer Scientist has been programming since childhood!
 In fact, 68% of the students who took CS50 in Fall 2017 had never taken a CS course before.
 Only 22% had taken one, and only 10% had taken two or more

 No: Harvard CS strives to ensure that no student is restricted from joining a course due to lack of a suitable computer.
 Harvard CS does not have specific hardware requirements.